 It must be feasible for the student to return to a state of meeting Satisfactory Academic Progress in the next term of enrollment carrying a normal course load.

-Regaining eligibility after Cancellation: A student who has been cancelled for financial aid eligibility, but not academically dismissed, will have to pay for the next term without any financial aid or scholarship assistance.
+A student who has been cancelled for financial aid eligibility, but not academically dismissed, will have to pay for the next term without any financial aid or scholarship assistance.
 Such a student may petition the CFASAP committee on their own.
-A meeting with the Director of Financial Aid and the Registrar is advised before such an appeal is submitted.
+A meeting with the Dean of Financial Aid and the Registrar is advised before such an appeal is submitted.

 If you find you still have questions or concerns about Financial Aid Satisfactory Academic Progress after reviewing this policy, we encourage you to contact the Office of Financial Aid for assistance.

-Students may need to enroll beyond 12 terms in order to achieve their degree.
+Students may need to enroll beyond 12 terms/quarters in order to achieve their degree.
 Consider the following when asking for additional terms of financial aid support.

 For all students, circumstances that typically lead to approval for additional funding of institutional aid beyond the 13th term are course withdrawals necessitated by illness or injury of the student or a death in the family.
 Furthermore, terms must be necessary for graduation and may not solely be the result of failures, under-enrollment, or poor planning.